-7 When allegations are raised against the Vice President for Research and Scholarship, the Provost shall perform the role of the Vice President for Research and Scholarship as defined in this policy.
+7 When allegations are raised against the RIO or deputy RIO, the Provost shall perform the role of the RIO or deputy RIO as defined in this policy.

-Officer, and/or such other persons as the Vice President for Research and Scholarship decides would be helpful to the inquiry process (the "Inquiry Committee"), shall determine whether a formal investigation is warranted.
-In making such determination, the Vice President for Research and Scholarship and/or other members of the Inquiry Committee will undertake an initial review of the evidence and may interview Respondent, Complainant and other relevant witnesses, all on an individual basis.
-The Vice President for Research and Scholarship his/her designee from the Inquiry Committee shall prepare a written inquiry report.
-Respondent shall be provided a copy of the draft report and provided an opportunity to respond or comment within ten business days.
-Any written response or comment will be included in the final inquiry report.9
+- c.
+After Respondent has been notified and has had an opportunity to respond, the RIO or deputy RIO, in consultation with the department head or program director and, if the RIO or deputy RIO deems appropriate, the APRS, Provost, the Institutional Compliance Officer, and/or such other persons as the RIO or deputy RIO decides would be helpful to the Inquiry process (the "Inquiry Committee"), shall determine whether a Investigation is warranted.
+As part of the Inquiry, the RIO or deputy RIO and/or other members of the Inquiry Committee will undertake an initial review of the evidence and may interview Respondent, Complainant and other relevant witnesses, all on an individual basis.
+Pursuant to 42 CFR 93.310(g), such interviews shall preferably be audio or video recorded and transcribed, or alternatively may be solely transcribed.
+Transcripts of each interview shall be provided to each person interviewed for the purpose of correction9; and the RIO shall include the transcript and any corrections in the record of the investigation. - d.
+The RIO or deputy RIO his/her designee from the Inquiry Committee shall prepare a written report detailing the results of the Inquiry.
+Respondent shall be provided a copy of the draft report and provided an opportunity to respond or comment within ten (10) business days.
+Any written response or comment will be included in the final Inquiry report.10